 Goals

-Staff will present the final design concepts from the study at the following meetings:
+Additionally, the project team presented the final design concepts from the study at the following Commission meetings in Spring 2023:

 Fall 2022 - Preliminary Concept Designs

 The second phase of community engagement for the Arlington Boulevard Trail provided a variety of ways to learn more about the study, see the preliminary design concepts and share your feedback.
 This public engagement opportunity was open from November 17 through the end of the day on December 11, 2022.
-Following a review of the input received, the project team will provide a summary of what we heard during this phase of public engagement here.
+Following a review of the input received, the project team shared a summary of what we heard during this phase of public engagement, linked below.

 Engagement Summary(PDF, 783KB)